What Are Hallucinogens?You are here:

-Hallucinogens are often regarded as hippy-era drugs.
+Hallucinogens are referred to as hippy-era drugs.
 In the 60s and 70s, drugs such as LSD, marijuana, PCP, magic mushrooms, and mescaline were widely used and promoted by individuals of the peace movement.
 The hippie culture has ended, but the drug culture continues.

 What are hallucinogens?
 They are psychoactive substances that cause hallucinations or profound changes in perception.
-The drugs are also known as psychedelics and they come in many varieties.
+The drugs are called psychedelics and they come in many varieties.
 Hallucinogens can be classified into two categories: dissociative drugs and classic hallucinogens.

 Anyone struggling with hallucinogen dependence in the Lancaster, CA area can contact Design for Change Recovery.
-We offer a multimodality treatment plan that can be customized for each client.
+We provide a multimodality treatment plan that will be customized for each client.

 Most Commonly Used Hallucinogens